 No data from clinical studies are available regarding overdose of Zolgensma.
-The dose of the medicinal product is specific to each individual patient's weight and is administered once only (see section 4 Dosage regimen and administration), therefore overdose is considered unlikely.
+The dose of the Cell, Tissue and Gene Therapy Product (CTGTP) is specific to each individual patient's weight and is administered once only (see section 4 Dosage regimen and administration), therefore overdose is considered unlikely.
 Adjustment of the dose of prednisolone, close clinical observation and monitoring of laboratory parameters (including clinical chemistry and hematology) for systemic immune response are recommended (see section 6 Warnings and precautions).